Step 1. Select your urn or keepsake...

 Yes!
 The Living Urn® BioUrn® and planting system is 100% biodegradable and all natural.
 Even the packaging of our cremation tree kit is made from bamboo which is a sustainable resource and eco-friendly material.

-How to choose the right kind of tree?
+How to choose the right kind of tree for your loved one?

 The Living Urn® tree urn comes with an actual living tree that is 2 to 4 feet in height and comes in a pot with a strong, robust root system.
 This makes it easy for families to have success and grow a beautiful tree memorial.
 We offer over 40 tree and shrub types, which are narrowed down by zip code to what grows best in each specific area.
 Below we highlight some of the more popular tree options: